Skip to main content

 Content

-• The purpose of the oral exam is to give the student the opportunity to clarify anything from the written exams, demonstrate additional knowledge and provide evidence of skills to clearly communicate using statistics-related terminology.
+• The purpose of the oral exam is to give the student the opportunity to clarify anything from the written and take-home exams, demonstrate additional knowledge, and provide evidence of skills to clearly communicate using statistics-related terminology.

 • Topics will include the same four areas as the written exams.
-During the oral exam, the student will be asked questions related to his/her responses to the written exam, as well as additional questions related to the four areas.
+During the oral exam, the student will be asked questions related to his/her responses to the written and take-home exams, as well as additional questions related to the four areas.

 Format